A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Weitzen was a member of Bondi’s Chabad Synagogue and was at the Hanukkah event at Bondi Beach with his wife and grandchildren when gunmen started shooting, 9News reported.

-The Chabad described Weitzen as “the congregation’s beloved ‘candyman,’ who brought joy and smiles to everyone.”
-Weitzen, a great-grandfather, “lost his life shielding his loved ones,” the Chabad added.
+Chabad described Weitzen as “the congregation’s beloved ‘candyman,’ who brought joy and smiles to everyone.”
+Weitzen, a great-grandfather, “died trying to shield a family friend, who also lost her life,” it added.

 Marika Pogány